https://indianmasterminds.com

 LAW, MUMBAI, AND A TURNING POINT

-Rupal pursued a BA LLB (Hons) from Mumbai, stepping into a fast-paced urban life far removed from her hometown.
+Rupal pursued a BA LLB (Hons) from Pune, stepping into a fast-paced urban life far removed from her hometown.
 After graduating in 2020, she joined a law firm in the city, gaining nearly two years of professional experience.

 But something felt incomplete.